anolivei/Inception42/README.md

 # To stop the project
 make down

-# To clean images
+# To clean images and volumes
 make clean

-# To clean images and volumes
+# To prune volumes, remove local data volume and restore the /etc/hosts
 make fclean
 ```